davidsteimle/RemoteInfoGather/README.md

 ## How Do We Run This Against the Field?

 There are numerous ways to run against the field.
 It is much quicker to use a threaded methodology, but I am not good at that, and it is scope creep.
 What I tend to do is to get an object of system names.
 This might be from a Tanium question, or I will query SCCM.
+A list of machines to check might have even come with my marching orders.

 > **Note:** be careful here, in your Enterprise.
 If you have a DEV environment, try a few systems there first.
 If you are running against the Enterprise, make sure you have buy in from someone first.
 This behavior could be misinterpreted by security.
 "Cover thy ass shall be the whole of the law."

-So, in this example, I have afictional exported table from Tanium:
+So, in this example, I have a fictional exported table from Tanium:

 ```
 Computer Name,Count